pennmem/CMLWorkshop/README.md

     conda install -c pennmem ptsa

+Install a few extra packages in use for these notes:

+    conda install sklearn statsmodels seaborn

 Finally, you'll need to link JupyterLab with your specific Python installation.
 While still logged in and in your Anaconda "environment",
 type: